biscuit-auth/biscuit/README.md

 ## Project organisation

 - `SUMMARY.md`: introduction to Biscuit from a user's perspective
-- `DESIGN.md` holds the current ideas about what Biscuit should be
 - `SPECIFICATIONS.md` is the description of Biscuit, its format and behaviour
+- `DESIGN.md` holds the initial ideas about what Biscuit should be
-- `experimentations/` holds code examples for the crypographic schemes and caveat language. `code/biscuit-poc/` contains an experimental version of Biscuit, built to explore API issues
+- `experimentations/` holds initial code examples for the crypographic schemes and caveat language. `code/biscuit-poc/` contains an experimental version of Biscuit, built to explore API issues

 ## License